P05FD

 Why is the MIL on for a cruise control fault?

-In many calibrations cruise control is considered an emission-affecting system because it controls throttle at highway speeds.
-SAE J2012 requires MIL illumination for emission-relevant faults.
+In many calibrations cruise control is treated as an emission-affecting system because it controls throttle at highway speeds, and emission-relevant faults illuminate the MIL.

 What is a clockspring and why does it matter here?

-The clockspring is a coiled ribbon cable inside the steering column that maintains electrical continuity between the rotating steering wheel switches and the fixed wiring harness.
-A worn clockspring is a common cause of intermittent or failed switch circuit signals.
+The clockspring is a coiled ribbon cable in the steering column that maintains continuity between the rotating wheel switches and the fixed harness; a worn one commonly causes intermittent or failed switch signals.

 It is possible but uncommon.
-Confirm the circuit is fault-free from the switch to the PCM connector before suspecting the PCM.
+Confirm the circuit is fault-free from the switch to the module connector before suspecting the module.

 Disabling P05FD in software